tonyjurg/TF_Knowledge_Graph/README.md

 This repository contains the following Jupyter Notebooks that can be used to create a JSON and/or an interactive visual representation of a Knowledge Graph representing a Text-Fabric dataset.

-  -  [create knowledge graph.ipynb](create_knowledge_graph.ipynb): The basic notbook to generate the JSON Knowledge Graph.
+  -  [create knowledge graph.ipynb](create_knowledge_graph.ipynb): The basic notebook to generate the JSON Knowledge Graph.
   -  [generate_cytoscape_html.ipynb](generate_cytoscape_html.ipynb): This notebook adds x-y positions to the nodes and generates an interactive HTML file (cytoscape based).

 # Diagram